What do you need to know before you ride the track?

 When you first see a track, you may be wondering what the lines mean.
 Like a football pitch or other sporting arena, the velodrome is no different in that it needs to be marked out and to help you know what the lines mean, here is a guide.

-1. The Track Centre
+- The Track Centre

 Different tracks have different track centers.
 The “track centre” is the grass area in the middle of the track.
 On indoor tracks there may be a section of the track centre where riders can “roll” round after a race, it may act as a safety area in races, giving riders somewhere to ride on to slow down in case of a puncture, or in the event of a crash, a “run off area” to avoid endangering them or anyone else in the track centre.
-Officials will often patrol this area to ensure the riders tactics are within the rules.
+Officials will often patrol this area to ensure the riders tactics are within the rules. - Blue Section Below The Track

 The “cote d’azur” also known as the “blue band” is situated at the bottom of the track.
 During a race, this area is not part of the track, and any riders who get ‘boxed in’ and try & sneak through on it are liable to be disqualified by an official.
-For pursuits & time-trials, blocks are placed on the edge of the blue band to help ensure that riders do not try to reduce the distance by riding below the track on the bankings.
+For pursuits & time-trials, blocks are placed on the edge of the blue band to help ensure that riders do not try to reduce the distance by riding below the track on the bankings. - Black Line

 The first line on the track is the measurement line & is normally painted black.
 It signifies the bottom of the track, however, this is not strictly true, as racing is allowed below this line, to the cote d’azur.
 The length of the track is actually measured on the black line, so a 250m track will be 250m long round the black line.
 The gap between the cote d’azur & black line will normally be around 20cm.
-Pursuiters and kilo riders try to stay as close as possible to this line during their races as tenths of a second can be the difference between winning and losing.
+Pursuiters and kilo riders try to stay as close as possible to this line during their races as tenths of a second can be the difference between winning and losing. - Red Line

 The red line a meter or so above the black, is known as the “sprinter’s line”.
-The rule of the line can be open to interpretation, but generally when a bunch (two or more riders) starts to sprint, the leading rider in the sprinters lane (the area between the black & red lines) has ownership of the lane.
+The rule of the line can be open to interpretation, but generally when a bunch (two or more riders) starts to sprint, the leading rider in the sprinters lane (the area between the black & red lines) has ownership of the lane. - Blue Line

 Running around the middle of the track is a blue line known as the “stayer’s line”.
 The leading rider is required to ride on the “stayer’s line” permitting other riders to overtake above them.
 The line is also used in other races like the Madison event where the team-mate not currently in the race must stay above the stayers (blue) line for safety reasons while waiting to be ‘slung’ into the race.
-The blue stayers line is also relevant for warming up & training as slower riders are required to warm up above the line, leaving the area below for faster riders perhaps practicing sprinting or pursuiting.
+The blue stayers line is also relevant for warming up & training as slower riders are required to warm up above the line, leaving the area below for faster riders perhaps practicing sprinting or pursuiting. - Other lines

 In addition to the lines running around the track, there are two main lines running from top to bottom.
 The finish line is fairly obvious, being at the end of the start\finish straight where the judges will be standing.
 Additionally there will be another line 200 meters from the finish.
 This is used to record individual qualifying times for sprint events and also to record a time for the actual sprint itself.
 The black line will also have markers around it to signify 20 meters, 30 meters and so on.